 In recent years, a wave of cyber-attacks, data breaches and leaks have pursued businesses in the financial sector.
 A report from the NCSC found that 39% of UK-based businesses had a cybersecurity breach or attack in the last 12 months, with the average cost of a cyber attack on a business being £13,400.
 For firms in the financial services sharing hyper-sensitive data, the potential fallout from a data breach/leak can be even worse.

-Financial services companies must prioritise cybersecurity when conducting internal audits to ensure that they are protecting their services from cyber attacks.
-They need to know that there are several further cyber risk factors to consider when undertaking an internal audit.
-We’ve discussed them below.
+Financial services companies must prioritise cybersecurity when conducting internal audits to ensure that they are protecting their services from data incidents.
+There are several further cyber risk factors to consider when undertaking an internal audit.
+Let's take a look...

 New technologies unlock benefits but create new cyber risks